Often there will be a relationship of the following kind between two keys F and N. We present two alternative descriptions:

 See (p2,freadat) for specifications.

-is a rescindable key to an I/O device.
+A (_DEV key) provides rescindable access to an I/O device.
 Stylized channel programs may be specified for the device by the holder of this key.
 See (p2,devicekey).

 See (p2,spage) about a proposed extension and key type.